 Traditional Native Dances at IPCC

 Just like the Tablao series, at the Indian Pueblo Cultural Center, you can experience authentic Native American dances each Sunday of the year.
-Each week these traditional dances are performed by a different tribe from one of Albuquerque’s surrounding 19 pueblos and 22 tribes.
+Each week these traditional dances are performed by a different tribe from one of Albuquerque’s surrounding 23 tribes, which include 19 Pueblos, three Apache tribes and the Navajo Nation.
 The heartfelt, moving dances take place in the facility’s courtyard where visitors can watch.
 Bring your camera, because photos without a flash are allowed and video is permitted at the discretion of the performers.

 Making Africa: A Continent of Contemporary Design